Search: 2455 results

 and there was there a herd of many swine feeding in the mountain, and they were calling on him, that he might suffer them to enter into these, and he suffered them,

-Now the man out of whom the devils were departed besought him that he might be with him: but Jesus sent him away, saying,
+But the man from whom the demons were gone out prayed him that he might be with him: but he sent him away, saying,

 Then called he the twelve together, and gave them power and authority over all devils, and that they might heal diseases.